ADVISORY-Soccer-World Cup preview package

-LONDON, April 28 Reuters has begun publishing the soccer World Cup preview package.
-The first tranche was published from 0100 GMT on Monday, April 28 and the remainder will be published at the same time on Tuesday and Wednesday.
+LONDON, June 2 Reuters will be publishing an updated version of our soccer World Cup preview package this week.
+The first tranche will be published from 0100 GMT on June 5 and the remainder will be published at the same time on June 6 and 7.

-The extensive package, produced by our correspondents around the globe, will comprise the following items for each of the 32 competing teams:

 Prospects - 500/700-word overview of each team's form, chances, relevant history etc in the June 12-July 13 tournament in Brazil.